Simply LaKita

 Ingredients You'll Need

-overhead view of ingredients needed to make enchiladas in separate bowls and containers
+Ingredients needed to make enchiladas in separate bowls on marble surface.

 2. Sweet Potato - A medium size sweet potato that is cleaned, peeled, and cut up into small cubes to ensure that it cooks quickly and evenly.
 It should be about 1 cup to 1 ½ cup at the most.